Glenise L. McKenzie, R.N., M.N., Ph.D.

 I am passionate about educating nurses and developing habits for life-long learning.
 I have been on faculty at OHSU since 2006.
 Clinically I am passionate about promoting and maintaining the physical and mental health of older adults.

-I teach in both the undergraduate, RN-BS and Masters of Education graduate programs in the areas of mental health, communication, gerontology, ethics and leadership.
+I teach in the undergraduate, RN-BS and Masters of Education programs in the areas of mental health, communication, gerontology, ethics and leadership.

-My clinical experience includes over 20 years of providing care for adults and older adults in acute and outpatient psychiatric care settings.
+My clinical experience includes over 20 years of providing care for adults and older adults in acute and outpatient psychiatric and behavioral health settings.

-Teri, L., McKenzie, G., & Coulter, C. (In Press).
+Teri, L., McKenzie, G., & Coulter, C. (2015).
 Psychosocial interventions for older adults with dementia and their caregivers.
 In W. Shaie & Willis, S. (Eds), Handbook of Psychology of Aging, 9th Edition.

 Sikma, S.K., Young, H.M., Reinhard, S.C., Munroe, D.J., Cartwright, J., McKenzie, G. (2014).
 Medication Management roles in assisted living.
 Journal of Gerontological Nursing, 40(6), 42-53.